apache/spark/docs/tutorial.rst

 Note that if you use ``depends_on_past=True``, individual task instances will depend on the success of the preceding task instance, except for the start_date specified itself, for which this dependency is disregarded.

+The date range in this context is a _start-date_ and optionally an _end-date_, which are both passed to the scheduler and used to populate the run schedule with task instances of this dag.

 .. code-block:: bash